-Many British Columbia emergency programs are moving to staff their emergency programs with multiple staff resources, as organizations realize the complexity and demand of the developing climate crisis.
+Many BC emergency programs are moving to staff their emergency programs with multiple staff resources, as organizations realize the complexity and demand of the developing climate crisis.
 It is unfair and unsafe to demand that a single staff resource be available at all hours of the day, every day, for immediate emergency response.
-Three additional staff members would complement the existing staff within the CRD emergency program, and provide suitable coverage should there be an illness, and need for staff leave, staff turnover, or other disruption of service.
+Three additional staff members would complement the existing staff within the CRD emergency program, and provide suitable coverage should there be an illness, a need for staff leave, staff turnover or other disruptions of service.